Nikolai2038/bash-ide-from-vs-code/README.md

 Also, if you have suggestions and advices, feel free to add them via [issues](https://github.com/Nikolai2038/bash-ide-from-vs-code/issues) or [pull requests](https://github.com/Nikolai2038/bash-ide-from-vs-code/pulls)!

-You can also skip all the instructions below - just install all the references extensions and merge content of `settings.json` into your VS Code settings.

 ### 3.1.
 [Bash IDE](https://marketplace.visualstudio.com/items?itemName=mads-hartmann.bash-ide-vscode)

 This is main extension which gives us language server.